veevidify/nestjs-oauth-server/README.md

 - You will need to establish an authenticated session to be able to test the oauth2 flow.
 - To demonstrate the basic authorization code flow, you can try using this repository: https://github.com/veevidify/react-material-starter.
 - Refer to its `README.md` to get setup.
 Afterwards, navigate to `/login` and click on "Login using our IDP".
+- Don't forget to change the url according to your local environment.
+In my setup, backend (this repo) is listening on localhost:3000, frontend is localhost:3001.